American Pragmatics Association

-The American Pragmatics Association (AMPRA) comprises the countries of North, Central, and South America, and the Caribbean.
-AMPRA supports interaction and scholarly debate with particular regard to the linguistic, cognitive, historical, social, inter-cultural and inter-language aspects of pragmatics via its biennial conferences and its sponsored workshops and colloquia.
+The American Pragmatics Association (AMPRA) represents scholars and students from the countries of North, Central, and South America, and the Caribbean countries.
+The association supports interaction and scholarly debate concerning the linguistic, cognitive, historical, social, inter-cultural, and inter-language aspects of pragmatics via its biennial conferences and its sponsored workshops and colloquia.